How Long Does Flour Last?

 If your flour has gone bad, check our substitution page for an alternate substance.

+How long does flour last?
 That depends.
 How long do eggs last?
 In general, it will be one of the last expiring ingredients in most recipes but it expires along with the fastest expiring ingredient in the dish.
-To find out how long other ingredients are good for, please visit the Dairy, Drinks, Fruits, Grains, Proteins, Vegetables and Other sections of Eat By Date or search below!

 What are our shelf life resources?

-Our research into the how long does flour last question incorporates findings from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and shelf life.
+In determining how long Flour lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Flour.

-Although the flour shelf life information on Eat By Date is generally reliable, please remember that environments vary and thus individual cases will vary so our advice should only be taken as an opinion and guide to the shelf life of foods.
-So, please eat responsibly!
+Although the Flour shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care professional.
+Please eat responsibly!